 The current treatment options for RA have significant potential side effects and other shortfalls, including gastrointestinal complications and kidney damage.
-RA patients receive multiple drugs depending on the extent and aggressiveness of their disease.
-Most RA patients eventually require some form of disease modifying anti-rheumatic drug, or DMARD.
-DMARDs include methotrexate, an anti-cancer agent, and/or a variety of intravenously-delivered immunomodulatory agents (tumor necrosis factor, or TNF, inhibitors and co-stimulation inhibitors).
+RA patients may receive multiple drugs depending on the extent and aggressiveness of their disease.
+Most RA patients eventually require some form of disease modifying anti-rheumatic drugs (DMARDs).
+This category of drugs includes methotrexate and a variety of intravenously-delivered immunomodulatory agents (anti-tumor necrosis factor (TNF) inhibitors and co-stimulation inhibitors).